Frequently Asked Questions

 What is the value of the scholarship?

-The scholarship is to fund the cost of a tertiary course of study to a maximum sum of $25,000.
-This amount normally covers all compulsory fees, books stationery and equipment, with an allowance for accommodation, living and travel costs where applicable.
+The scholarship is to fund the cost of a tertiary course of study to a maximum sum of $30,000.
+This amount is available to cover compulsory fees, books, stationery and equipment, as well as accommodation, living and travel expenses incurred in connection with the course.
 When determining the amount, the Trustees will have regard to all relevant factors including the applicant's personal circumstances.
 Where the scholar obtains a scholarship from another source, the Trustees reserve the right to vary the amount of the Hoskins Lithgow Scholarship.
 Scholarship payments will be broken down into instalments, payable at the beginning of each semester, over the number of years of scholarship study.

 How must I account for scholarship moneys received and what expenses are allowable?

-In addition to study fees, scholarship funds are available to pay for books, stationery, accommodation, travel and other expenses incurred in connection with the course.
+In addition to tuition fees, scholarship funds are available to pay for books, stationery, accommodation, living, travel and other expenses incurred in connection with the course.

 The scholarship may be forfeited if, in the opinion of the Trustees, the scholar is guilty of serious misconduct or fails to complete the academic requirements of the selected course without a satisfactory explanation to the Trustees.
 Under normal circumstances the Trustees expect the maintenance of credit average course results.